openwrt/packages/net/banip/files/README.md

 		"rule_4": "/^(([0-9]{1,3}\\.){3}(1?[0-9][0-9]?|2[0-4][0-9]|25[0-5])(\\/(1?[0-9]|2?[0-9]|3?[0-2]))?)$/{printf \"%s,\\n\",$1}",
 		"rule_6": "/^(([0-9A-f]{0,4}:){1,7}[0-9A-f]{0,4}:?(\\/(1?[0-2][0-8]|[0-9][0-9]))?)$/{printf \"%s,\\n\",$1}",
 		"descr": "tor exit nodes",
-		"flag": ""
+		"flag": "80-89 443 tcp"
 	},
 	[...]
 ```
 Add an unique feed name (no spaces, no special chars) and make the required changes: adapt at least the URL, the regex and the description for a new feed.
-The flag is optional, currently only 'gz' is supported to process archive downloads.
+Please note: the flag field is optional, it's a space separated list of options: supported are 'gz' as an archive format, port numbers (plus ranges) for destination port limitations with 'tcp' (default) or 'udp' as protocol variants.

 ## Support
 Please join the banIP discussion in this [forum thread](https://forum.openwrt.org/t/banip-support-thread/16985) or contact me by mail <dev@brenken.org>